We are always looking for WordPress experts who can write up a storm.

 So if you can write great WordPress tutorials, amazing WordPress resource list & review articles or incredible investigative, topical and informed WordPress opinion pieces – then we want to hear from you.

-And what’s more, we’ll then promote that post heavily through Twitter, Facebook, Google+, our enormous email newsletter and our many other networks – you’ll get more exposure than you thought possible.
-Ex, and current, WPMU writers have gone on to pretty great things, helped by this.
+And what’s more, we’ll then promote your posts heavily on Twitter, Facebook, Google+, our enormous email newsletter and our many other networks – you’ll get more exposure than you thought possible.
+Ex, and current, WPMU DEV writers have gone on to pretty great things, helped by this.

 Here’s how to submit